Dhruv-J/grafana-dependency-plugin/README.md

 ```

 A line pointing from source to destination is also shown, with the amount of
-data transmitted labelling the line.
+data transmitted in the selected time range labelling the line.

 ```mermaid
 graph LR;